JMiltier/Computer-Science/Statistical-Methods/Cereal; Batteries; Left-Handed; Pre-Cal Teachers /README.md

 This was approached using Bayes Theorem.

 ### Are more than 80% of Americans right handed?
-Sample size: 500; 419 of those were right-handed
+Sample size: 500 (419 of those were right-handed)
 #### Hypothesis:
 H<sub>0</sub>: p = 80%  H<sub>1</sub>: p > 80%
 #### P-value for test: